kloimhardt/clj-tiles/README.md

 As an introduction, we start with the following picture which also appears when you click on this [clj-tiles link](https://kloimhardt.github.io/cljtiles.html?org=https://raw.githubusercontent.com/kloimhardt/clj-tiles/master/public/org/sicm-book-vscheme-part1.org).
 ![cljtiles_polar_1](https://kloimhardt.github.io/blog/images/cljtiles_polar_1.png)

 The picture will not tell you much at first.
-For fun, you can press the `Run` button, but that does not bring particular insight for this specific workspace.
+For fun, you can press the `Run` button, but that does not bring any particular insight for this specific workspace.
 But you also might notice the `Get the Puzzle` button.
 Press it.
 ![cljtiles_polar_2](https://kloimhardt.github.io/blog/images/cljtiles_polar_2.png)

 This looks rather complicated, but you start to notice that the content of the graphical blocks are the same as in the first picture.
 There is `R`, `phi`, `sin` and so on.